top of page

 Once you know what kind of Italy trip you want, the rest of the planning gets cleaner.

 Not sure where to begin?
-Download my free Italy Trip Starter Checklist to narrow your destinations, set your pace, and start shaping the trip with more clarity from the beginning.
+Download my free Italy First-Timer Checklist to narrow your destinations, set your pace, and start shaping the trip with more clarity from the beginning.

 Step 2: Choose the Best Time to Visit Italy